google/oboe/docs/notes/disconnect.md

 [OboeTester](https://github.com/google/oboe/tree/master/apps/OboeTester/docs)
 that can be used to diagnose this problem.

-As a workaround you can listen for a Java Intent.ACTION_HEADSET_PLUG, which is fired when a head set is plugged in or out.
+As a workaround you can listen for a Java [Intent.ACTION_HEADSET_PLUG](https://developer.android.com/reference/android/content/Intent#ACTION_HEADSET_PLUG), which is fired when a head set is plugged in or out.
+If your min SDK is LOLLIPOP or later then you can use [AudioManager.ACTION_HEADSET_PLUG](https://developer.android.com/reference/android/media/AudioManager#ACTION_HEADSET_PLUG) instead.

     // Receive a broadcast Intent when a headset is plugged in or unplugged. public class PluginBroadcastReceiver extends BroadcastReceiver {